nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 *	`d=` – specifying the the input dissimilarity or distance object

 * `method=` - specifying the method of clustering to use.
-"Ward.D2" is one that is commonly used.
+"Ward.D2" is one that is commonly used

 Create a dendrogram object.